arangodb/docs/drivers/java-changes-v7.md

 </dependencies>
 ```

 ## Transitive dependencies

-`com.arangodb:arangodb-java-driver` has transitive dependencies on `jackson-core`, `jackson-databind`
+`com.arangodb:arangodb-java-driver` has transitive dependencies on `jackson-core`,
-and `jackson-annotations`, using by default version `2.14`.
+`jackson-databind`, and `jackson-annotations`, using by default version `2.14`.

-The versions of such libraries can be overridden, the driver is compatible with Jackson 2 (at least `2.10` or greater).
+The versions of such libraries can be overridden.
+The driver is compatible with Jackson 2 (at least `2.10` or greater).

-To do this, you might need to include [jackson-bom](https://github.com/FasterXML/jackson-bom)
+To do this, you might need to include [jackson-bom](https://github.com/FasterXML/jackson-bom){:target="_blank"}
 to ensure dependency convergence across the entire project, for example in case
 there are in your project other libraries depending on different versions of Jackson: